nicholasgalante1997/couch-gag-web/README.md

 New work gets its own branch following the pattern `workstreams/{{ name of your workstream }}`
 When work is ready for a PR, it is raised to be merged into the branch `dev`
 If bake time goes great on dev, we raise a PR from `dev` to `gamma`
-Finally, after extensive testing in gamma we, we can merge `gamm a` to `main`
+Finally, after extensive testing in gamma we, we can merge `gamma` to `main`

 ## Using Corepack For Package Management